 First up was the Levi’s Gran Fondo in Santa Rosa.
 This is one of the most popular Gran Fondos on the west coast.
 Former pro cyclist Levi Leipheimer started it in his hometown to raise money for local charity.
 Santa Rosa is my home town too, so I liked the idea of learning more about the roads between Santa Rosa and the coast.
 The longer routes include my favorite all time road: Coleman Valley Road between Occidental and Highway 1.

 I knew I was not going to be able to manage that uber hill, so I signed up for the most modest route “Piccolo”.
 Apparently I also bought the full kit way back in February, although for a bunch of reasons I did not receive it until end of August.
 And then it was sized for petite Italian women.
 So I decided I would drive over on Friday to register and exchange my kit for a larger size.
-Since I needed to be home Friday, my plan was to drive over early on Saturday morning.
+Since I needed to be home Friday evening, my plan was to drive over again early on Saturday morning.

 A bunch of stuff went sideways on Friday so I was feeling exhausted and overwhelmed by the time I arrived at the park where registration was set up.
 I successfully nabbed the last bits of kit in my size and got my number.
 I enjoyed the few vendors set up on Friday (there was the promise of a much bigger expo on Saturday) including the Petaluma Pie Company.
 But then I stopped to ask for advice about parking the next morning.
 I would be driving 2 hours early in the morning.
 Alas, the volunteer said the small amount of parking would be full by 6 a.m. so he suggested I park at Santa Rosa Junior College and ride my bike to the start.
 This would add a 20 minute ride on bike-unfriendly roads.
 Really?